25 Cheap Garage Storage Projects You Can DIY

 DIY Wall Brackets From Scrap Wood

 Here’s how to store your lawn and folding chairs so they’re out of your way with some wooden garage shelves.
-Take two pieces of 14 lumber (any scrap lumber will do) and create some simple, cheap and useful brackets on the wall.
+Take two pieces of 1×4 lumber (any scrap lumber will do) and create some simple, cheap and useful brackets on the wall.
 Cut each board 7-3/4 in. long with a 30-degree angle on both ends.
 Fasten pairs of these brackets with three 2-in. screws to the side of the exposed wall studs, directly across from each other, and you’ve got a perfect place to hang your chairs.
-You also need to check out these 38 handy hints under $5.

 Lockable Storage Cabinet

 These simple DIY garage shelves can be built in less than a day for less than $300.
-Here’s how you can put this cheap storage idea together.
+A customized garage storage wall keeps all your supplies neatly organized in one place.

 Folding Mobile Workbench

 Want a mobile workbench with a sizable work area that folds up to only 7 in. thick?
 The materials to make the one shown here cost about $100 at home centers.
 Or, build it any size that suits your home shop by adjusting the frame sizes to accommodate the folding parts.
 Check out our how-to video.